alexanderhenderson/project-campfire/docs/journals/joyce.md

+## Wednesday, August 23, 2022
+We spent a couple hours today debugging the model encoder that was written for us awhile ago.
+We tried to do a manual makeshift way but ultimately we wanted to fix it and get the elegant solution we were looking for but wasn't able to figure out on our own.
+We spent a few hours with Daniel and then Curtis jumped in.
+Today we learned about the ManyRelatedManager object, the duck test and that functions can actually call classes.
+Curtis helped us add a few lines to make our encoder work.
+We then had to spend some time getting the main branch current then called it a night.

 ## Tuesday, August 23, 2022
 Today we finished up the models for the events_app but we might alter them again to add a members model which would have a foreign key to